92019494/FijiBlog/README.md

 "python manage.py runserver"

 Note: The virtual environment in this repository only works on mac.
-If you intend to run this project on windows you will have to set up your own virtual environment with django installed.
+If you intend to run this project on windows you will have to set up your own virtual environment.

 Note: As i'm aware, only django and django-crispy-forms libraries are installed in the project